Warren Allen Smith: Biography

-From 1942 to 1946, Smith served in the U.S. Army, having taken part in the "Omaha" beach landing on Normandy in 1944.
-He insisted that the religious affiliation inscription on his dogtag was 'None', instead of the usual P (for Protestant), C (Catholic) or H (Hebrew - Jewish).
+From 1942 to 1946, Smith served in the U.S. Army.
+Originally a clerk working in the United States Army Armor School at Fort Knox, Smith landed at "Omaha" beach, Normandy in October 1944.
+He then served as a high-ranking administrative clerk in France, and helped in the clerical responsibilities of withdrawing US soldiers after the war.
+Smith insisted that the religious affiliation inscription on his dogtag be Unitarian, and later 'None', instead of the usual P (for Protestant), C (Catholic) or H (Hebrew - Jewish).

 In 1961, Smith started the Variety Recording Studio, a major independent company off Broadway, New York City, with his business partner and longtime companion Fernando Rodolfo de Jesus Vargas Zamora.
 Smith ran the company for almost thirty years (1961–90).
 In 1969, Smith participated in the Stonewall riots.

 Smith was one of the signatories of the 1973 Humanist Manifesto II as well as the Humanist Manifesto III in 2003.

 In 2015, Smith took control the website Philosopedia, intended to be a resource for philosophers as well as a comprehensive index of the world's most prominent atheists.

 He died on January 9, 2017, at the age of 95.